terabitbaci/capstone-lego-inventory/README.md

 I want to enter a planned build by set or MOC number so I can generate build calculations

 // Build Calculation
 as a logged-in user
 I want to view the build calculations so I can see how many parts I have, how many parts I need to complete the build, and add those parts to my wishlist

-Generate a Checklist

-as a logged-in user (code - comparison; loop through the initial code and secondary code, and figure out which are common to both.
-Cross reference: what you have vs. what is necessary) I want to enter a planned build to see what Lego parts I still need in order to do the build so I can see what parts to buy (another page with a table of needed parts)
+// (code - comparison; loop through the initial code and secondary code, and figure out which are common to both.
+Cross reference: what you have vs. what is necessary)

-Wishlist
+// Wishlist
 as a logged-in user
 I want to view my wishlist by build so I can print my wishlist (File > Print), and add parts as I acquire them

-Wishlist Item Options
+// Wishlist Item Options
 as a logged-in user
 I want to click on a Wishlist item so I can view its details, add the newly-acquired number of parts to my inventory, and recalculate my build(s)

 // search for colors (https://rebrickable.com/api/v3/swagger/?key=4f8845c5d9212c179c08fe6f0e0d2d0c#!/lego/lego_parts_colors_list)